The 4D’s of Medical Negligence

 It’s important to know that although medical mistakes do happen, you can lean on our dedicated legal professionals for help and guidance.

-If a medical professional has caused you harm as a result of a medical mistake or procedure, the following information help you understand how the 4 D’s will impact your potential claim.
+If a medical professional has caused you harm as a result of a medical mistake or procedure, the following information can help you understand how the 4 D’s will impact your potential claim.

 Know the 4 D’s